-Revenue is accrued on a daily basis, after adjustment on a portfolio basis for an estimation of the recovery of those credit hire charges based on historical settlement rates.
-This adjustment is made to ensure that revenue is only recognised to the extent that it is highly probable that a significant reversal of revenue will not occur upon settlement of a customer's claim.
-Revenue recognised is updated on settlement once the amount of fees that will be recovered is known.
+Revenue is accrued on a daily basis, after adjustment on a portfolio basis for an estimation of the recovery of credit hire charges based on historical settlement rates.
+While historical settlement rates form the basis, these are then considered in light of expected settlement activity.
+It has been assumed that there will be continued improvement in settlement rates as courts increasingly return to normal business.
+The assumption of improved settlement rate is a significant judgment.
+This policy also assumes that claims which have settled historically are representative of the trade receivables and accrued income in the balance sheet.
+This assumption represents a significant judgment.
+The overall settlement adjustment is made to ensure that revenue is only recognised to the extent that it is highly probable that a significant reversal of revenue will not occur upon settlement of a customer's claim.
+Revenue recognised is updated on settlement once the amount of the claim recovered is known.